jelly-liu/EOSS/README.md

 # About Master Branch
 Master branch is sync with EOSS-SHIRO branch

-# About EOSS-PURE Branch
+# About EOSS-Pure Branch
 This is the default branch, also master branch, just use apache shiro and ini config

-# About EOSS-ShIRO Branch
+# About EOSS-SHIRO Branch
 This is the EOSS completed integrated with Apache Shiro
 ------------ integrated framework ------------
 --support mysql